kyleanicholson/rocket-media/README.md

 ## Credits

-This website was created by [Your Name] as a project for [Your Course/Program Name].
-It uses [
+This website was created by Kyle Nicholson